| LONDON/ANCHORAGE, Alaska

 "ONE DISASTER TO THE NEXT"

 The spill risk from the drillship is limited to the 143,000 gallons of ultra-low-sulfur diesel and 12,000 gallons of other oil products on board.
-Still, opponents of Arctic drilling said the accident showed Shell was unable to keep the Arctic safe.
+Opponents of Arctic drilling said the accident showed Shell was unable to keep the Arctic safe.

-Shell's Arctic campaign has been bedeviled by problems.
-The Coast Guard briefly detained the Discoverer in December in Seward, Alaska, on safety concerns.
-A mandatory oil-containment barge, the Arctic Challenger, failed for months to meet requirements for seaworthiness, and a ship mishap resulted in damage to a key piece of equipment intended to cap a blown well.
+Last month, the Coast Guard briefly detained the Discoverer in Seward, Alaska, on safety concerns.
+A mandatory oil-containment barge, the Arctic Challenger, failed for months to meet requirements for seaworthiness, and a ship mishap resulted in damage to a piece of equipment intended to cap a blown well.

-Asked why the Kulluk was still at sea two months after work stopped, one contract drilling source said the "demobilization" process after drilling can take days or weeks depending on the rig model and its anchoring.
-It was also possible the weather was rough enough over the last few months to delay transit.
+Asked why the Kulluk was still at sea two months after drilling ended, a contract drilling source said "demobilization" can take days or weeks depending on the rig and its anchoring.

 Replacing the Kulluk, if it ends up being badly damaged, would add to the cost of the accident for Shell, which must reimburse the federal and state governments for response costs.

-The Discoverer, which it has under contract with Noble, costs $240,000 per day - or a few-hundred million dollars over the life of the two-year contract.
-Shell had to spend $292 million upgrading the Kulluk, when was built in 1983 and had been slated to be scrapped before Shell bought it in 2005.
+The Noble Discoverer costs Shell $240,000 per day.
+Shell had to spend $292 million upgrading the Kulluk, which had been slated to be scrapped before Shell bought it in 2005.

-(Additional reporting by Braden Reddall in San Francisco; Editing by Leslie Gevirtz and David Gregorio)
+(Additional reporting by Braden Reddall in San Francisco; Editing by Leslie Gevirtz, David Gregorio, Andre Grenon and Michael Perry)